JBerthelier/PiRATE/README.md

 http://doi.org/10.17882/51795

-You have to download the Virtual Machine (17 Go) and to run it with a sofware such as VirtualBox (Virtual Machine Monitor) , it works on Linux, Windows, MacOS :
+You have to download the Virtual Machine (17 Go) and to run it with a software such as VirtualBox (Virtual Machine Monitor) , it works on Linux, Windows, MacOS :

 https://www.virtualbox.org/